llll2005/dotdot/README.md

 # THE NEWEST VERSION - 03/14/2024
 wget https://github.com/neovim/neovim/releases/download/nightly/nvim-linux64.tar.gz
-* install the nightly version of neovim to take the full experience
+## Install the Nightly Version of Neovim:
+ * This suggests using the nightly version of Neovim, which often contains the latest features and improvements.
+You may need to check the Neovim documentation or repository for instructions on how to install the nightly version.

+## Ensure You Have the Directory ~/.config:
+ * This step indicates that you need to have a directory named ".config" in your home directory (~).
+This is a common configuration directory for various applications on Unix-like systems.

-* ensure u already have the dir ~/.config, and clone the nvim/ into there
+## Clone the nvim/ into ~/.config:
-* nvim, and it may work

-  made by L
+ * Clone a repository named "nvim" into the "~/.config" directory.
+This likely contains the configuration files and settings for Neovim.
+You may find this repository on GitHub or another code hosting platform.

+## Run Neovim:
+ * Execute the "nvim" command to start Neovim.
+If you've followed the previous steps correctly, it should use the configuration files from the cloned "nvim" directory.